Onboard your team to public cloud hosting

 - Service availability and support

-- Tools for you to monitor and report on the resources you use
+- Tools to monitor and report on the resources you use

 - Cost monitoring and invoicing